Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Selecting a letting agent

-Letting agencies may be a great solution for first time landlords as they take over the everyday management of a buy-to-let property, enabling the landlord to divert their time and energy elsewhere.
+Letting agencies may be a great solution for first time landlords as they take over the everyday management of a Buy-to-Let property, enabling the landlord to divert their time and energy elsewhere.

 Letting agencies may differ from one another in terms of services and the landlord will need decide on the level of service they require from their letting agent based on their available time to manage the property, the accessibility to their property and how involved they want to be in dealing with the property and tenants.
 The level of service is usually directly associated to the charges involved.